 For athletes, this means temporarily slowing down, minimizing or completely stopping their training, bodybuilding and competitive activities -- an athlete who is fatigued with a bout of detox symptoms needs rest, not exercise.

 Generally, two to six months are needed for the body to accomplish its grand healing work and begin healthy weight gain.
+Some need 1 to 3 years.
+Patience is a virtue!
 There are no shortcuts to health; we must cooperate with the body’s needs and be patient.
 Some of the rewards for sticking with this health program include freedom from illness (no more flare-ups!), sweet-smelling breath, no body odors, easy and inoffensive elimination, shinier, thicker hair, clearer eyes and skin, more mental energy and clarity, better memory, more joie de vivre, slimmer belly, no cellulite, greater physical strength and stamina, deeper connection to spirit, finding a mutual attraction with healthy, vivacious people like ourselves and superior longevity.
 Through healthful living practices which keep our bodies clean inside and free of energy-robbing toxic matter, we can ensure a healthier, longer, more vital and youthful life, free ourselves from disease and aging and tap into the wellspring of joy within.
 Welcome the detox and give your body the thorough rest it is demanding!

 Complete detoxification is the ultimate gift we can give ourselves -- the payoff is enormous!